What is portable long service leave?

 When is the levy to be paid?

-The levy must be paid before the work commences on the project.
+The levy must be paid to NT Build before the construction work starts.

-The levy payer can also apply to NT Build to pay the levy by instalments if the value of the levy exceeds the amount of $10,000 and the project is expected to take more than one year to complete.
-However, the first instalment must not be less than $10,000 and must be paid to NT Build at or before the time when the full amount of the levy would have been payable.
+As part of completing the relevant Project Notification Form, the levy payer may apply to NT Build to pay the levy by instalments if the value of the levy exceeds the amount of $10,000 and the project is expected to take more than one year to complete.
+As a general rule, the first instalment should be not less than 50% of the total levy amount due, with the balance to be paid in two equal further instalments.

-NT Build may approve or refuse a levy application or decide to vary its terms.
+NT Build may approve or refuse a levy instalment application, or decide to vary its terms.

 If a levy payer fails to pay an instalment in accordance with an approved instalment plan, the approval will cease to have effect and the amount of the levy that remains unpaid will become immediately payable, start to bear interest and be recoverable in a court of competent jurisdiction.
 The amount recoverable may also include any costs associated with the recovery of the unpaid levy amount.